Meaning of "Take What The Messenger Gives You"

 Now that the Prophet Muhammad is dead, we obey him by following all the authentic hadiths and examples found within the Qur'an, since this is the divine source itself.

 Furthermore, the language of the Qur'an is very specific and we are never told to “follow God and follow Muhammad”, but instead to “follow God and follow the messenger”.
 This is because when the Prophet was alive, Muslims had to follow him directly as a messenger who was reciting the Arabic Qur'an, not to follow his own personality.
 This cult of personality is not advocated by God in the Qur'an.
-In addition, we are left with a complete revelation which stands as a testament for humanity; it is detailed for what God wants us to follow.
+In addition, we are left with a divine revelation which stands as a testament for humanity; it is detailed for what God wants us to follow.

 (7:185) Have they not looked at the dominion of the heavens and the earth, and all the things that God has created?
 And does it ever occur to them that the end of their life may be near?
 Then, in which Hadith (= saying/word), other than this (Quran) do they believe in?